Actor handover between server-workers

 Replicatedspecifiers identify Actor properties that any client-worker or server-worker needs to have interest in.

 Handoverspecifiers identify Actor properties that only server-workers need to have interest in and allow server-workers to transfer authority between them.

 Note that while you could replace all

-Replicated tags and your simulation would function correctly, its network performance could suffer.
+Replicated specifiers and your simulation would function correctly, its network performance could suffer.
 This is because there are a lot of workers with interest in

 Handover-tagged properties have limited worker interest; they only need to be serialized on demand to server-workers taking over authority.